gounthar/miniJen/docs/_posts/2023-02-23-miniJen-and-RISC-V.md

 Why have these experiment proofs been removed?
 Is that a coincidence or am I acting undercover to remove any evidence of Jenkins running on `RISC-V` before I attempt to do the same? \
 Just kidding, I have no idea, but if three years ago some people were able to run Jenkins on `RISC-V`, I should be able to do the same today.

+The `RISC-V` board I've been using for this experiment is not the most powerful available on the market, so my success rate with Jenkins plugins was not very high. \
+I have another board which is way more powerful, so I'll try again with it soon.
+It's the [StarFive VisionFive 2](https://www.starfivetech.com/en/site/boards) board which is based on a quad core `RISC-V` processor (the [StarFive JH7110](https://www.starfivetech.com/en/site/soc) 64 bit SoC with RV64GC). \
+It also sports 8GB of LPDDR4 so that I should be able to build a few RAM-hungry Jenkins plugins with it, and why not, even run a Jenkins controller on it. \
+I have another board on my radar; it's the Vision Five 2's twin from Pine64, the [Star64](https://wiki.pine64.org/wiki/STAR64).
+At the time of the writing, it's not available yet, but I'll definitely get one as soon as it's available.

 ### When will `RISC-V` be a first-class citizen with Jenkins?